johnhippisley/ChineseDeck/README.md

 ## Info

-Cards are organized into various vocabulary lists, including chapters from Chinese Link Part 1 & 2 and All Things Considered.
+The cards are organized into various vocabulary lists, including chapters from Chinese Link Part 1 & 2 and All Things Considered.
 They are also organized into HSK 1–6 and several other categories.
-I recommend starting with all cards suspended and then gradually unsuspending cards as you go.
+I recommend starting with all cards suspended and then gradually unsuspending them as you go.
-All media is included in the deck, so need for any plugins, also.
+All of the media is included in the deck, so there's no need for any plugins.
 I hope you find it useful!

 ---